Tiseno/BeanLife/README.md

 The life of a bean is the life for me.

 For every bean there is an equal and opposite bean.

+To bean or not to bean.
+That is the question.